 [PLOT SPOILERS CONTINUE] Oblivion is not too bad in this regard and a final flashback scene as Tom Cruise journeys up to The Tet at the climax makes a whole lot more credible sense out of the film than there had been up to that point.
-However, there are aspects of it where probability seems strained.
+However, there are aspects of this where believability seems strained.
 I could never figure out why The Tet wants to keep resurrecting Tom Cruise and Andrea Riseborough – surely an artificial intelligence so advanced that it could selectively wipe someone’s mind, fabricate a fictional cover story for them and create a simulation of a mission controller would have the technical knowhow to maintain its own drones rather than depend on an army of wilful and unpredictable clones to do the job for it.
 (It seems a little like V’Ger in Star Trek – The Motion Picture (1979), which has godlike processing abilities and power at its disposal but is unable to clean some dirt off its own CPU).
-It also does seem a highly strained coincidence that astronaut Tom Cruise abandons his wife Olga Kurylenko in orbit in cryosleep, is captured, he then cloned and his memory wiped to be sent out to act as janitor for the invading alien intelligence, where Olga’s cryosleep capsule then just happens to come down within visible view of where Tom is (out of an entire planet to land), he revives her, whereupon she spends some twenty minutes of the film’s running time without ever mentioning their shared past or even seeming surprised to see him again, before the Scavengers force him to undergo the Big Reveal and she suddenly announces “Oh by the way, I’m your wife.”
+It also does seem a highly strained coincidence that astronaut Tom Cruise abandons his wife Olga Kurylenko in orbit in cryosleep, is captured, he then cloned and his memory wiped to be sent out to act as janitor for the invading alien intelligence, where (out of an entire planet to land) Olga’s cryosleep capsule then just happens to come down within visible view of where Tom is, he revives her, whereupon she spends some twenty minutes of the film’s running time without ever mentioning their shared past or even seeming surprised to see him again, before the Scavengers force him to undergo the Big Reveal and she suddenly announces “Oh by the way, I’m your wife.”

-Joseph Kosinski next went on to make the non-genre firefighter film Only the Brave (2017) and is next set to reunite with Tom Cruise for Top Gun: Maverick (2020).
+Joseph Kosinski next went on to make the non-genre firefighter film Only the Brave (2017), reteamed with Tom Cruise for the hit Top Gun: Maverick (2022) and the SF film Spiderhead (2022).

 (Nominee for Best Cinematography, Best Special Effects and Best Production Design at this site’s Best of 2013 Awards).